A Reflection Of The Essence Of Indian Wedding sarees

 Sarees still continue dominating the range

 Whatever be the region, style is something that is consistently maintained throughout the entire country since years.
-During older times, brides used to wear sarees for the wedding ceremonies and till date, it is sarees only which are looked upon for their capability of holding their elegance and richness.
+During older times, brides used to wear sarees for the wedding ceremonies and till date, it is silk sarees only which are looked upon for their capability of holding their elegance and richness.

 How about Salwar Kameez?

 Apart from sarees, Salwar kameez too are widely popular as an Indian wedding dress for their elegance in certain regions such as Punjab and Chhattisgarh.
-Alike sarees, though they stand as a great choice for bridal wear, their pattern, artistic work and style have change to a great extent over the years.
+Alike silk sarees, though they stand as a great choice for bridal wear, their pattern, artistic work and style have change to a great extent over the years.
 The kameed or kurti is decorated highly with numerous embellishments such as heavy embroidery, beadwork, golden lace, crystal, sequence and threading.

 The bottom generally is a loose fitting salwar or Patiala or churidars and is usually simple with just the bottom end being bordered with some heavy work.
 Also the dupatta is designed with a royal touch using embellishments similar to that used in the salwar and kameez or in contrast.